Iris subg. Limniris

-Subgenus Limniris is one subgenus of beardless irises, which don't have hair on their drooping sepals, also called their falls.
+Subgenus Limniris is one subgenus of beardless irises, which don't have hairs on their drooping sepals, also called their falls.

 'Limniris' is derived from the Latin for marsh or living-in-lakes iris, or pond iris.
 This refers to the fact that most species can be grown in moist habitats for part of the year.

 It was originally described by Tausch in Deut.
 Bot.
 Herb.-Buch (Deutsche Botaniker) in 1841. Édouard Spach made changes 1846 in Ann.
 Sci.
 Nat., Bot.
 (Annales des Sciences Naturelles; Botanique).

 It was divided into sections, 'Limniris', which is further divided down to about 16 series, and 'Lophiris' (also known as 'Evansias' or crested iris).
 They are both polyphyletic.

 It has 45 species, which are widely distributed in the Northern Hemisphere.

 It is a group that has been recognized with few changes since Dykes's 1913 monograph on the genus Iris.
 Lawrence (1953), Rodionenko (1987) and then Mathew (1989) all tried to modify the group.

 Various authors have tried to classify the list in various ways.
 It is still undergoing study and variations.